PDLee87/CAPE_CAM/README.md

 The script reads an Excel file containing CAM and CAPE text, computes similarity scores, and saves the results in a new Excel file.

 **Author**
-Daeun Lee
+Daeun Lee,
-Assistant Professor of Accounting
+Assistant Professor of Accounting,
 California Polytechnic State University

 **Installation & Dependencies**